BJP 'using' CAA with eye on Gujarat polls: Mamata | Politics

 ''In 2019, the country's political situation was different; the BJP was in power in Bihar, Jharkhand and many other states.
 But now, its political presence has diminished across the country; it is no longer in control in many states.

 ''The BJP has already reached a saturation point in many states.
 The political situation of the country is changing very fast.
+BJP will not return to power in 2024.
 That is why it is attacking opposition parties and arresting opposition leaders by maligning them,'' she said.

 She also claimed that the Centre was not releasing MGNREGA funds for the last few months.

 ''They are taking away money from the state in the garb of GST and other taxes but are not giving us the money that is our right in a federal structure.
-But such tactics won't help them in elections as we won't bow our heads before them,'' she added.
+But such tactics won't help them in elections as we won't bow our heads before them,'' she said, while adding that demonetisation has not served any purpose.

+Banerjee wondered from where the saffron camp was getting crores of rupees to spend in assembly polls in Gujarat and Himachal Pradesh.

+''From where does the BJP get so much money to spend thousands of crores during elections?
+How many BJP ministers were arrested (in Madhya Pradesh)?
+What about the Vyapam scam?
+They are threatening our leaders so that they cannot work in the panchayat elections,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)